synfonaut/Open-Directory/README.md

 > Organize the world's information on Bitcoin

-Open Directory lets you build resources like [Reddit](https://www.reddit.com) with other people.
+Open Directory lets you build resources like [Reddit](https://www.reddit.com), [Awesome Lists](https://github.com/sindresorhus/awesome) and [DMOZ](http://dmoz-odp.org) ontop of Bitcoin.
 With Open Directory you can:

 * Create your own resource and drive traffic to earn money through tips
 * Incentivize quality submissions by sharing a portion of the tips back to contributors